emacsmirror/fennel-mode/Readme.md

 * `C-c C-l` - Display compilation output for the current file
 * `M-.`     - Jump to the definition of the function at point
 * `M-,`     - Jump back to where you were before jumping to definition

-Note that evaluating anything other than a whole module may not have the intended effect unless you use globals since code is evaluated on a per-chunk basis, and lexical scope is contained within a single chunk.
-Sending the definition of a local to the repl will have no effect, because your subsequent input in the repl won't have access to the previous scope.
-Because of this it's best to require your module and put it in a global, then reload your module to see your changes and try them interactively.

 These functions assume a `fennel` executable is present on your path.
 You can override the location by setting `inferior-lisp-program`.